You’re a mother-to-be, of course you’ve got questionsAnd me? I’ve got some answers.

 Q. Does hypnobirthing mean I will experience a pain-free birth?

 A. I would never set you up with that expectation.
 I am known for helping mums become super prepared to embrace all the healthy birth pain.
 Hypnobirthing does not promise painless birthing, though many hypnobirthing mothers do report having a relatively pain-free birth or one that they were able to manage more easily.
 When the cause of pain that constricts the birthing muscles – fear – is eliminated, birthing can be accomplished in a shorter period and much more comfortably.
 A relaxed mother’s body will produce more endorphins; nature’s own relaxants.
 Hypnobirthing mothers may still experience sensations of tightening or pressure, but most describe their birth experience as working with their body through the sensations and thus avoiding the excruciating pain that is frequently spoken of by women who have prepared for their birth differently.
 Just remember – they don’t call it labour for nothing!
-It can be hard work, but hypnobirthing will give you the tools to comfort yourself, surrender, and be vulnerable – that’s where all the strength lies.
-Whoops – just let out a secret!
+It can be hard work, but hypnobirthing will give you the tools to relax, trust your body and remain positive.

 A. While I believe hypnobirthing improves birth outcomes, you will not be set up with a certain outcome in mind.
 You can still utilise hypnobirthing techniques equally if you require a medical intervention, including a caesarean birth.
 Hypnobirthing is about calling on feminine strength and empowering ALL women because all women and their babies deserve a positive and calm birth experience.
 You will learn tools and techniques that allow you to stay relaxed and be prepared for whatever journey your birth may take.
 You will have the knowledge to make well-informed decisions along the way so there are no regrets.
 I recognise that medical science is a marvellous invention and can save lives.
 We are giving birth at the best of times, really!